 Thanks for the question Chip!
 The simple answer is no. DD-WRT firmware is not compatible with DSL, VDSL or ADSL modem combinations.

-A common issue for many users looking to integrate DD-WRT or Tomato within their setup is the fact that modems and, with this, modem routers cannot be flashed with Open Source firmware.
+A common issue for many users looking to integrate DD-WRT or Tomato within their setup is the fact that modems and modem routers cannot be flashed with Open Source firmware.
 As these devices do not use Broadcom or Atheros chips and the drivers for these products have not been made public or released to open source development teams, modem routers simply have not developed with and cannot be flashed with alternative/non-ISP firmware.

 There are two major reasons we see this as the case.